Rooting For Brazil

 The 2006 FIFA World Cup was the first one that I followed with great interest after having been influenced to love football by some of my high school classmates, especially Wesley Moss Chege who loved leading discussions and arguments on soccer.

 I was still in Starehe when the 2006 FIFA World Cup took place.
 And the school rules were still strigent but I managed to break them together with some of my friends in Starehe Institute because we were now older students in Starehe.
 Imagine we would sneak out of school at night to a nearby television joint to watch the matches.

 As I have said, I strongly rooted for Brazil which I believed would lift the cup because of its then talented and experienced attacking combo of Ronaldo and Ronaldinho.

-So much did I root for Brazil that I put an image of Ronaldinho on the main window of a software program I created on that year's World Cup fixtures.
-Creating the software program helped me to better understand computer programming, a skill that has wonderfully enriched my life these days.
+So much did I root for Brazil that I put an image of Ronaldinho on the main window of the software program I have told you I created on that year's World Cup fixtures when I was at Starehe Institute.
+Creating that software program was an exhilarating experience which helped me to better understand computer programming, a skill that has wonderfully enriched my life these days.